umd-lib/archelon/README.md

 The "ping" endpoint is unrestricted, and is suitable for monitoring the health of the application.

-The "public keys" endpoint returns a JSON list of the public keys allowed to "stfp" to the Archelon server.
+The "public keys" endpoint returns a JSON list of the public keys allowed to SFTP to the Archelon server.
 While these are _public_ keys, and hence not technically a security issue, current SSDR policy is to limit access to this endpoint to "localhost", or nodes in the Kubernetes cluster.